surged20/wjmais/README.md

 #### NPC Mode

-This mode is only availble to GMs.
+This mode is only available to GMs.

 - GM Visible *NPC Ship* toggle enters NPC mode.
   - Any PCs assigned to bridge crew roles will be removed upon entering NPC mode.